Kajal Kumari — Updated On August 5th, 2022

 Now, we will find chi-square values for other features also.
 The feature having the maximum chi-square value will be the decision point.
 What about the wind feature?

-There are two types of the class present in wind columns such that weak and strong.
+There are two types of classes present in wind columns, which are weak and strong.
 The following table is the below table.

 Herein, the chi-square test value of the wind feature is